sqonk/phext-datakit/docs/api/Vector.md

 ```php
 public function implode_only(string $delimier, array $keys, string $subDelimiter = '') : string
 ```
-Implode the vector using the desired delimiter and subdelimiter.
+Implode the vector using the desired delimiter and sub-delimiter.

-This method is primarily intended for non-senquential/associative vectors and differs from the standard implode in that it will only implode the values associated with the specified keys/indexes.
+This method is primarily intended for non-sequential/associative vectors and differs from the standard implode in that it will only implode the values associated with the specified keys/indexes.

 ------